 One can’t-miss attraction in Taipei is the National Palace Museum.
 A few hours there are sure to wear you out, though; what better way to rejuvenate yourself than with a feast at the on-site Silk Palace?
 This sumptuously designed restaurant was designed by renowned Taiwanese architect Yao Ren-xi and interior designer Hashimoto Yukio.
 Vast expanses of glass - including “cracked-ice” style glass - will make you feel like you’re inside an exquisite artifact.
 Better still, the food is presented in a truly elegant way and includes all of the country’s most celebrated dishes.

 Have a Street Food Adventure

 For many, Taiwanese cuisine is exemplified by its street food.
 On the surface, “street food” probably doesn’t sound all that appealing; but when you wander through Tainan, the capital of Taiwanese street food, you’ll be singing a different tune.
 Every imaginable type of Taiwanese food can be found here, from meats sticks to tofu pudding.
 The sheer volume of options is truly staggering; it’s one place that every visitor to Taiwan should experience.

 Nestled in the shadow of a mountain about 15 miles outside of Taipei is the Shi-Yang Culture Restaurant.
-The trip out of the city is well worth it, since it offers up some of the most tempting kaseki style cuisine in the region.
-Kaseki-style refers to a multi-course Japanese meal.
+The trip out of the city is well worth it, since it offers up some of the most tempting traditional, multi-course Japanese-style kaseki cuisine in the region.
 Beyond the food, the ambiance of the restaurant - which includes butterfly gardens and is comprised of several small houses - is absolutely unbeatable.